 Personalized Pre-Operative Hip Replacement Care

 Whole Health Orthopedic Institute operates under the philosophy that a well-educated patient can assist in optimizing the results of their hip replacement.
 We assess our patient’s health as a whole entity, focusing not only on their physical status, but their mental and emotional health as well.
 Our company believes in the benefits of equipping patients with thorough knowledge of our joint replacement procedures, which they can then use to optimize their wellness and post-operative results.
-This includes potential risks or complications, what their individual road to recovery will look like, and what kind of realistic expectations they can have about post-op life.
-Beyond that, we introduce each of our patients to a Personal Patient Concierge (PPC), or someone they can be in constant contact with throughout the process to confidently express any questions or concerns they may be experiencing.
+This includes potential risks or complications, what their individual road to recovery will look like, and post-operative expectations.
+Beyond that, we introduce each of our patients to a Nurse Navigator, or someone they can be in constant contact with throughout the process to confidently express any questions or concerns they may be experiencing.
 Download Whole Health’s new patient joint replacement packet today and schedule your consultation with a hip replacement specialist to discuss whether a total hip replacement is right for you.

 Direct Anterior Hip Replacement | Total Hip Replacements in Pa.